This page is also available in French

 The Hector Berlioz Website was created by Monir Tayeb and Michel Austin on 18

-Page Berlioz and Marseille: friends and acquaintances created on 11 December 2010.
+Page Berlioz and Marseille: friends and acquaintances created on 11 December 2010, with subsequent updates.

 Back to Berlioz and Marseille page

 Back to Berlioz and France main page